File Manager for Ford Android Automotive

 Ford and its Lincoln brand are rolling out Android Automotive OS across their lineup:

-Ford announced a broad partnership with Google in 2021 to move to Android Automotive.
+Ford announced a broad partnership with Google in 2021 to move to Android Automotive across its full EV and ICE lineup.
+More models are rolling out through 2025 and beyond.
 Check your vehicle's specification sheet for "Google Built-in" to confirm compatibility.

 Install AnExplorer on Ford Infotainment